Low Milk Supply

 * Oatmeal has been proven to increase a woman's milk supply.
-The added iron in your diet will help with milk production.
+The added iron in your diet will help increase milk production.

-* Drink plenty of water and juices, fluids are vital in your body's milk production.
+* Drink plenty of water and juices, fluids are vital for your body's milk production.

-* Breast compression: Use your hand and push out any leftover milk that has not moved through your breasts.
-When baby is nibbling, compress the breast gently, but firmly (not too hard; do not hurt yourself!)
+* Breast compression: While Baby is drinking, compress the breast gently, but firmly (not too hard; do not hurt yourself!).

-* Quinoa: A grain has been used by traditional societies during lactation and is said to boost milk production.
+* Quinoa: This grain has been used by traditional societies during lactation and is said to boost milk production.

-* While you are feeding, stroke and calm your baby using a lot of skin-to-skin contact; enjoy his sweet face and the feel of his skin.
-This will help your milk ejection reflex…and help you to relax.
+* While you are feeding, stroke and calm your baby, using a lot of skin-to-skin contact; enjoy your baby's sweet face and the feel of his/her skin.
+This will help your milk ejection reflex, and help you to relax.

 * Try nipple stimulation.
 Nipple stimulation releases oxytocin into the bloodstream, which is the hormone responsible for the milk ejection reflex.